White House View On Netflix, Warner Bros Deal Is One Of ‘Heavy Skepticism,’ Says Trump Administration Official: Report

 Netflix said on Friday that it would acquire Warner Bros. film and television studios, HBO, and streaming service HBO Max in a cash-and-stock deal valued at $82.7 billion.

-Netflix shares were down by nearly 2% in Friday’s opening trade, while Warner Bros.
-Discovery shares rose more than 2%.
+Netflix shares were down by nearly 1% in Friday morning’s trade, while Warner Bros.
+Discovery shares rose nearly 4%.
 Retail sentiment on Stocktwits around Netflix trended in the ‘extremely bullish’ territory.
 Netflix was the top trending ticker on Stocktwits at the time of writing.

 Also See: Ahead Of PCE Data Release, Here's What CME FedWatch Is Indicating About December Fed Rate Cut Chances